MetPX/sarracenia/doc/sr_postv3.7.rst

    * v02 fixed fields are now  "pubTime", "baseURL", and "relPath" keys in the JSON object that is the messge body.

-   * v02 *sum* header with hex encoded value, is replaced by v03 *integrity* header with base64 encoding.
+   * v02 *sum* header with hex encoded value, is replaced by v03 *identity* header with base64 encoding.

    * v03 *content* header allows file content embedding.